These famous Irish men inspired some beautiful, adoring letters and words from the women who loved them

 Kitty Kiernan to Michael Collins

-Kitty Kiernan was Michael Collins’s fiancée.
-They were set to be married before he was gunned down in Béal na Bláth, Co.
+Kitty Kiernan was Michael Collins’s fiancée and the two were set to be married before he was gunned down in Béal na Bláth, Co.
 Cork in 1922.

 Even though she subsequently married, her last request was to be buried near to him.